Can My Employer Cancel My Health Insurance

 COBRA, or the Consolidated Omnibus Budget Reconciliation Act, also helps workers maintain their health insurance while off work due to injury, pregnancy, or other incidents.
 COBRA allows spouses, retirees, former employees, and dependents to stay on group health insurance rates for a certain period of time.
 It’s not free, but the premiums are usually more manageable.

-COBRA may apply to employees that were either involuntarily or voluntary terminated, had a reduction in hours, are divorced or deceased (from the spouse’s side), or from a dependent’s perspective lost child status.
+COBRA may apply to employees that were either involuntarily or voluntarily terminated, had a reduction in hours, are divorced or deceased (from the spouse’s side), or from a dependent’s perspective lost child status.
 In short, COBRA (like FMLA) allows you to stay on an employer’s insurance plan but you still pay your premium and the employer’s premium.
 COBRA rights kick in if your company has more 20 or more employees.
 You have to be terminated or laid off to use COBRA in which case you’d pay 102 percent (taking into account administrative fees) of the premium.

 “I Was Injured and My Insurance Was Canceled By an Employer”